Masala Oats Recipe

 - Add water and bring it to a boil.

-- Cover and cook.
+- Reduce the heat to low.
+Add oats and stir well.
 If needed add more or less water to adjust the consistency.

-- Drizzle some ghee over the hot masala oats.
+- Drizzle some ghee or lemon juice over the hot masala oats.
 Serve it as it is or with podi, chutney or raita.

 To make it to a porridge consistency, you may need to triple the quantity of water mentioned in the recipe card.
 That works perfectly well for me.